drasko/drasko.github.io/_posts/2016-09-26-testing-iris-restful-api.md

 ---
 ## Iris and Mainflux
 ![](https://hd.unsplash.com/photo-1466027397211-20d0f2449a3f)
 [Iris](https://github.com/kataras/iris) is a HTTP framework written in Go.
 We have choosen Iris as HTTP API protocol development framework for [Mainflux](https://github.com/Mainflux/mainflux) IoT platform because of it's impressive bechmarks and simplicity.
-As robustness and consequently test coverage is very important for any serious and professionla project, this article explains Iris RESTful API testing techniques on the example of Mainflux server.
+As robustness and consequently test coverage is very important for any serious and professional project, this article explains Iris RESTful API testing techniques on the example of Mainflux server.

 Mainflux project adopts [TDD](https://en.wikipedia.org/wiki/Test-driven_development) approach, and Go is a great language with powerful [testing](https://golang.org/pkg/testing/) capabilities - so it is well suited for writing test scenarios in an organized and well designed manner.